jina-ai/jina/docs/concepts/executor/serve.md

 This feature requires watchfiles>=0.18 package to be installed.
 ````

-To see how this would work, let's have an Executor defined in a file `my_executor.py`
+To see how this works, let's define an Executor in a file `my_executor.py`:
 ```python
 from jina import Executor, requests